 *Where class size legislation applies, all schools within a reasonable distance will be considered in order to make a suitable offer of a school place.
 Where there are no schools within a reasonable distance the child will be placed at the previous school as a “permitted exception” by the LA.

-**Where there are exceptional circumstances (such as safeguarding concerns supported with written evidence), these should be presented to the Alternative Provision Panel who will determine whether or not it is in the best interests of the child to return to the previous school.
+**Where there are exceptional circumstances (such as safeguarding concerns supported with written evidence), these should be presented to the Fair Access Panel who will determine whether or not it is in the best interests of the child to return to the previous school.

 Note :Parents have the right to apply for a school place at any school regardless of their previous address or previous schools attended.

 How will the fair access protocol operate?

 The majority of pupils are already admitted through routine admission procedures.
 If parents approach the local authority for a school place and it appears that the fair access protocol should be invoked, then the procedure is set out in the action table included within this document (Appendix 1).

 Each case will be considered on an individual basis and only in exceptional circumstances will it be appropriate to place in an alternative to a school placement, such as a short-stay school (PRU), a local FE college, or a place provided by a voluntary organisation.
 However, these pupils are required to be admitted to the mainstream school roll in order to access the alternative provision as agreed through the protocols in place for accessing alternative provision.